EME Stage 1 Guidance Notes

 ATTACHMENT 2: REFERENCES

 One single-side A4 page, listing references used throughout your proposal is also a mandatory upload.
-Please use either the Vancouver or Harvard referencing conventions.
+Please use either the Vancouver or Harvard referencing conventions, and include the DOI of the main related publication.

 ATTACHMENT 3: PAPERS IN PRESS